nancy111573/nancy111573/README.md

 # Hi, this is Nancy👋
 ## I'm a graduate developer and a casual graphics designer

-- 🌱 I’m currently in my summer internship, building a [rules engine](https://github.com/microsoft/RulesEngine) to process payrolls.
+- 🌱 Learning API integrations, AngularJS and client communication in my graduate developer role.
 - 🥅 2023 Goals: I want to make the most of my graduate programme and gain a wider understanding on the industry.
 - 👯 I’m looking to collaborate with other developers and designers.
 - 🤖 I've published my first PyPI library with my team at [pyKiwrious](https://pypi.org/project/pyKiwrious/)